micmejia/bible-dump/AMPC/Luke/Luke 19.md

-For a time is coming upon you when your enemies will throw up a [^l]bank [with pointed stakes] about you and surround you and shut you in on every side.
+For a time is coming upon you when your enemies will throw up a bank [with pointed stakes] about you and surround you and shut you in on every side.